tatianykaz/messagebroker/README.md

 </profile>
 ```

-5 - Add our TestQueue jms-queue tag inside the server tag (code above) (below ExpiryQueue and DLQ):
+5 - In the code above, add our TestQueue jms-queue tag inside the server tag (below ExpiryQueue and DLQ):

 ```
   <jms-queue name="TestQueue" entries="java:/queue/TestQueue"/>